jdrumgoole/quick-start-python-and-mongodb/ep004-PyMongo-Update.md

 Here we see the [`$set`](https://docs.mongodb.com/manual/reference/operator/update/set/#up._S_set) operator in action.
 The `$set` operator will set a field to a new value or create that field if it doesn't exist in the document.
-So we could add a new field by doing:
+We add a new field by doing:

 ```python
 >>> zipcodes.update_one( {"_id" : "01001"}, {"$set" : { "population_record" : []}})